Tau-ri-Dev/Mod-JSG-1.12.2/README.md

 This is site of fork, original mod can be found: *https://github.com/MrJake222/AUNIS*
 ***
-This site is an official continuation of the originál mod.
+This site is an official continuation of the original mod.